 Use a drip pan to prevent undesirable flare-ups.

-Also, once you insert the brisket, make sure you fill up half of water pan with a mixture of water and apple cider vinegar (3 tablespoon of ACV).
+Also, once you insert the brisket, make sure you fill up half of the water pan with a mixture of water and apple cider vinegar (3 tablespoons of ACV).
 Place the water tray into the smoker.
 Heat causes the meat to dry out and lose moisture.
 Keeping a water pan will retain the moisture in the smoker chamber and help in better penetration of smoke into the brisket.